National Health Institutes (NIH) Funded Project 1R21HD097763-01

 VETERAN’S ACTION LEAGUE 2.0: Developing a National Veteran-Centered Chronic Pain Research Agenda

-Dr. Cheryl Krause-Parello and her colleagues from Maryland, Rutgers, Ohio State, Rush, Augusta, Duke, and George Mason universities, are studying chronic pain and working to find solutions for veterans.
+Dr. Cheryl Krause-Parello and her colleagues from Maryland, Rutgers, Ohio State, Rush, Augusta, Duke, Loyola, and George Mason universities, are studying chronic pain and working to find solutions for veterans.
 According to the Dept. of Veterans Affairs, chronic pain is a serious health and societal concern in the U.S. affecting 40-70% of veterans, making it one of the leading causes of disability and creating significant negative impacts upon the lives of millions of veterans.
 The veteran population may pose greater challenges to treat based on military history and injury.
 Pain-reducing medication, like opioids, are a common treatment.
 This project moves away from “Take two aspirin and call me in the morning,” giving veterans an active voice in chronic pain management and treatment options.

 This program was funded through a Patient-Centered Outcomes Research Institute (PCORI) Eugene Washington PCORI Engagement Award (10454-IC).